elvengard-mmo/elvengard_network/README.md

 ## Projects using ElvenGard

 - [Flügel](https://github.com/ImNotAVirus/Flugel-NostaleEmu): Created by the same developer as ElvenGard, this is a [Nostale](http://nostale.com/) emulator
+- [Imanity](https://github.com/ImNotAVirus/Imanity-FlyffEmu): Created by the same developer as ElvenGard, this is a [FlyFF](http://flyff.webzen.com) emulator

 ## Contributing